Tohono O'odham Nation

 ?
 Performs other job related duties as assigned.

 Salary And Benefits:

->

-> Preference in filling vacancies will be given to (1) enrolled members of the Tohono O'odham Nation, (2) enrolled members of other tribal nations or tribe, (3) other candidates
+Preference in filling vacancies will be given to (1) enrolled members of the Tohono O'odham Nation, (2) enrolled members of other tribal nations or tribes, (3) other candidates.

->

-> Organization Web Site:
+Organization Web Site: